-Scientist, 104, begins trip to end his life
+Australian scientist, 104, ends life 'happy'

 He stepped back from full-time employment in 1979, but remained heavily involved in his field of work.

-Among his achievements in recent years, Dr Goodall edited a 30-volume book series called Ecosystems of the World and was made a Member of the Order of Australia for his scientific work.
+In his last years, Dr Goodall edited a 30-volume book series called Ecosystems of the World and was made a Member of the Order of Australia for his scientific work.

-In 2016, aged 102, he won a battle to keeping working on campus at Perth's Edith Cowan University, where he was an unpaid honorary research associate.
+In 2016, aged 102, he won a battle to keep working on campus at Perth's Edith Cowan University, where he was an unpaid honorary research associate.

-Accompanying Dr Goodall on his journey out of Australia on Wednesday was his friend, Carol O'Neill, a representative from assisted dying advocacy group Exit International.
+He made his final trip out of Australia last week with his friend, Carol O'Neill, a representative from assisted dying advocacy group Exit International.

 Mrs O'Neill said the dispute in 2016 over Dr Goodall's working space had affected him greatly.
 The row began when the university raised concerns about his safety, including his ability to commute.